Studying at Cambridge

 To estimate the within-individual variation and improve the estimates, we need to increase the sample size of repeats from the same participants.
 To do the same for the between-individual variation, we need to increase the sample size of study participants (i.e. include a greater number of participants).
 Of note, if we have a huge sample size of study participants, but dietary intakes are assessed only once, we cannot estimate the within-individual variation of the participants.

-Selection of method of dietary assessment
+Selection of dietary assessment method

-• Weighed or estimated food diaries: assess the between-individual variation and if done on multiple days, they also assess the within-individual variation and it is more probable that they capture the habitual diet.
+3. Weighed or estimated food diaries: assess the between-individual variation and if done on multiple days, they also assess the within-individual variation and it is more probable that they capture the habitual diet.

-• 24-hour recalls: assess the between-individual variation and if done on multiple days, they also assess the within-individual variation and it is more probable that they capture the habitual diet.
+4. 24-hour recalls: assess the between-individual variation and if done on multiple days, they also assess the within-individual variation and it is more probable that they capture the habitual diet.

-• Biomarkers of intake: assess the between-individual variation and if there are repeated measures for them, they also assess the within-individual variation.
+5. Biomarkers of intake: assess the between-individual variation and if there are repeated measures for them, they also assess the within-individual variation.

 Time of the year

-The greater the seasonal variation, the broader the reference period should be when referring to FFQ; or repeated FFQs should be undertaken to cover usual diet over seasons.
-When referring to diet records or 24-hour recalls, the greater the seasonal variation, the more widespread the days across the year should be.
+The greater the seasonal variation, the broader the reference period should be when referring to FFQ; or repeated FFQs should be undertaken to cover the usual diet over seasons.
+When referring to diet records or 24-hour recalls, the greater the seasonal variation, the more distributed the days across the year should be.

 If a study plans to assess dietary change over years, investigators may want to collect repeated dietary data at the same time of the year to consistently account for seasonal variation.
 If the repeated measures were collected in different seasons, changes in dietary intakes would be confounded by the within-individual seasonal variation.